-Wilson College requires a minimum of 36 course credits to graduate with a bachelor's degree.
+Wilson College requires at least 120 course credits to complete a bachelor's degree.

 There is no accelarated degree program at Wilson College, but students who wish to save money or graduate early can look into transferring in credits.
 Wilson College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Wilson College has a summer session, so students can earn credits during the summer.

-NOTE: Around 56% of students who start college at Wilson College finish the requirements for graduation within six years.
+NOTE: Around 50% of students who start college at Wilson College graduate within six years.

 Reminder: Wilson College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.